Roasted Apple and Pear Overnight Oats with Pecans

 Open mason jar of overnight oats against grey background.

-Overnight Oat Toppings
+Toppings

-• Toasted nuts (pecans, almonds, and cashews)
+• Toasted nuts: pecans, almonds, and cashews)

-• Nut and seed butters (tahini, almond butter, peanut butter, and sunflower butter)
+• Nut and seed butters: tahini, almond butter, peanut butter, and sunflower butter

-• Spices (cinnamon, ginger, and pumpkin pie spice)
+• Spices: cinnamon, ginger, and pumpkin pie spice)

-• Sweeteners (maple syrup, honey, and agave nectar)
+• Sweeteners: maple syrup, honey, and agave nectar

 • Granola

-• Fruit preserves or chia jam
+• Jelly, fruit spread, or chia jam

 Jars filled with fruit and nuts.